Carrico, Milum on Sports Illustrated watch list

-HUNTINGTON — Reid Carrico and Wyatt Milum received major national attention recently from one of the more well-known publications in all of sports.
+HUNTINGTON — Wyatt Milum and Reid Carrico received major national attention recently from one of the more well-known publications in all of sports.

 Carrico, a linebacker from Ironton High School, and Milum, an offensive lineman from Spring Valley High School, were named to the Sports Illustrated All-American Watch List on Wednesday.